peteroupc/peteroupc.github.io/colorgen.md

 As mentioned earlier, color requires the existence of _light_, an _object_, and an _observer_.
 These three things can be specified as follows:

-- **Light.** A light source can be specified in the form of a _spectral power distribution_ (SPD), a "curve" that describes the intensity of a light source at each [wavelength](http://eilv.cie.co.at/term/1426) within the electromagnetic spectrum.
+- **Light.** A light source can be specified in the form of a _spectral power distribution_ (SPD), a "curve" that describes the intensity of a light source across the electromagnetic spectrum.
 - **Object.** There are two kinds of "objects": **reflective** (opaque) and **transmissive** (translucent or transparent).
 A _reflectance curve_ or _transmittance curve_, respectively, describes the fraction of light that is reflected by or passes through the object, respectively.
 - **Observer.** An observer's visual response is modeled by three _color-matching functions_.